-Who enjoys waking up to discover they’re camping on slush?
-We’ve all had those nights when the rain comes down, and all of a sudden that perfect campsite becomes a mushy, wet, mess of misery.
+Who enjoys waking up to discover they are camping on slush?
+We all have had those nights when the rain comes down, and all of a sudden that perfect campsite becomes a mushy, wet, mess of misery.
 You won’t get that with a hammock.
 Ever.

 Overall, hammocks are more comfortable than even the best camping mattress.
-Maybe you’re hardcore and like to say you don’t care about comfort, but let’s be honest.
-Deep down inside, all any of us really want is a decent night’s sleep, and camping hammocks provide that much more consistently than any tent.
+Maybe you are hardcore and like to say you don’t care about comfort, but let’s be honest.
+Deep down inside, all of us really want a decent night’s sleep, and camping hammocks provide that much more consistently than any tent.
 So concerning which is more comfortable, the hammock wins every single time.

-Perhaps not the most important factor for everyone, but camping hammocks are a bit cheaper than most tent set-ups.
-My cheap hammock set-up cost me less than $100, while my tent was a few hundred.
-Evidently, there’s a lot of room for variation here, and the price difference may not even matter to most campers.
+Perhaps not the most important factor for everyone, but camping hammocks are a bit inexpensive than most tent set-ups.
+My affordable hammock set-up cost me less than $100, while my tent was a few hundred.
+Evidently, there is a lot of room for variation here, and the price difference may not even matter to most campers.

 I’m not going to sugarcoat it: my first few camping hammock escapades were pretty lame, mostly because I spent half the time wrestling with a somewhat uncooperative hammock.
 I’m not alone.
 Most campers are used to tents, and switching to a hammock can a learning curve.
 Getting the height right and making yourself comfortable takes a bit of practice, not to mention a time investment.